nanvel/blog/pages/books.md

 ## In progress

+- The Achievement Habit by Bernard Roth
+- The Electronic Day Trader by Mark Friedfertig and George West
 - Python 3 Standard Library by Example by Doug Hellmann
-- The Achievement Habit by Bernard Roth
 - RSI Trading by Glenn Wilson
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
 - The Master Swing Trader by Alan Farley